8 family-friendly walks in the New Forest

 Bucklers Hard Boats, New Forest, Hampshire, UK

-If you are looking for a long-distance walk in the New Forest, give the Solent Way a go.
+If you’re looking for New Forest coastal walks, give the Solent Way a go.

 The Solent Way runs for 60 miles on the coastal path from Milford-on-Sea to Emsworth Harbour.
-Of course, you don’t have to walk it all in one go.
-This long-distance hike is divided into 8 sections, so you can do as much or little as you please.
-Each section varies from 3 to 12 miles.
+This long-distance hike is divided into 8 sections, so you can do as little or much as you please.

 If you want further inspiration for walks in the New Forest, the Ordnance Survey Walking Guide is a popular option.
 Or you could try 20 short walks, which is more accessible to all the family.